 Free Union - A confederacy of fiercely independent human colonies and alien worlds, whose adaptability and diversity are their main strengths.
-Although the majority of the Free Union's population is human, its alien vassals enjoy equal status in society.
+A melting pot of humans as well as a highly diverse cast of aliens, the Free Union is equally full of scrappy crews trying to scrape by and daring opportunists exploring the galaxy.
 The Free Union has less cultural requirements and a lot more freedom for divergent character concepts, but has fewer advantages as a result.

 Characters are all part of a specific Faction and species, but otherwise have a lot of freedom to come up with different builds and types.
 Characters have a number of points to purchase skills and abilities when created, and they will accumulate more points with each event they attend.
 A character's species will provide some baseline abilities, such as their starting hits and death count, but most abilities and skills are available for all characters to purchase.

 Character skills are grouped into the following sets: